-Seasonality factors cause Corby's operating results to fluctuate from quarter to quarter.
-Sales are typically strong in the first and second quarters, while third-quarter sales (January, February and March) usually decline after the end of the retail holiday season.
-Fourth-quarter sales typically increase again with the onset of warmer weather, as consumers tend to increase their purchasing levels during the summer season.
-Notably, the COVID-19 pandemic continues to have a lingering effect on consumption and shipment patterns as well as sales, marketing and administrative expenses, impacting quarter over quarter comparability.
+Seasonality factors cause Corby's operating results to fluctuate from quarter to quarter:

+- Sales of spirits and wines are typically strong in the first and second quarters of the fiscal year, while thirdquarter sales are usually lower after the end of the retail holiday season.
+Fourth-quarter sales of spirits and wines typically increase again with the onset of warmer weather, as consumers tend to increase their purchasing levels during the summer season; - This contrasts with the seasonality trends of RTDs, with the strongest sales typically occurring in the third and fourth quarter to align with the onset of warmer months, while first and second quarter are comparatively lower.

+Notably, the COVID-19 pandemic has had a dramatic impact on consumption and shipment patterns as well as sales, marketing and administrative expenses, impacting quarter over quarter comparability.